nnisarggada/swft/README.md

 ### Share a File

 Use the provided shareable link to access the uploaded file.
 Customize links for easier sharing.
+User also has an option to send the files directly to your email by providing the email id.
+(Wait for some time and check spam / junk folder too)

 ### Delete Files